Gentian Liqueur: How to Choose the Right One

 Gentian liqueur is a spirit made from the roots of the Gentiana lutea plant, found on the plateaus and mountains of Auvergne.

-These roots, known for their natural bitterness , are macerated in neutral alcohol, then sweetened by a slight addition of sugar.
+These roots, renowned for their natural bitterness, are macerated in neutral alcohol, then sweetened with a light addition of sugar.

 Traditionally, gentian is served chilled as an aperitif or used in bitter cocktails to balance flavors.